Mamta-Rajbhar/ist-time-docker/README.md

 4.  docker run ist-time-printer

-## If you have downloaded Docker Desktop on your device,  then you can directly run this command to get the output
+## If you have downloaded Docker Desktop on your device,  then you can directly run this command on device's CMD to get the output

 - docker run mamta434/current-date-time-day